International route / Southeast Asia-South Asia

 Bay of Bengal can be cloudy.
 Sri Lanka and the Malacca Strait are often clearer.

-What is the best side of plane for Singapore to Bangalore?
+What is the best side for Singapore to Bangalore?